This article gathers impressions and the overall feedback from reviewers and regular buyers on the Asus ChromeBook C425.

 That being said, I think there’s better value in the $550 Chromebook C434 than in this $399 ChromeBook C425, even with less RAM.
 And if you’re on a tight budget, perhaps consider that ChromeBook C302 first, see if you can live with a smaller screen, but without compromising on the build and the screen.
 The C425 comes as a third option, if those other two failed to meet your mark due to their higher price or smaller display.

-Now, you might think I’m exaggerating and drawing conclusions without even having touched the thing, and that’s a true.
+Now, you might think I’m exaggerating and drawing conclusions without even having touched the thing, and that’s true.
 But my conclusions come from experience.
-Don’t forget I’ve been reviewing tens of Asus laptops over the last years, and don’t forget that my single knit with this ChromeBook is with the poor-quality panel, the kind I’ve experienced countless times in the past and the kind I cannot accept in a mid-tier ChromeBook launched in late-2019.
+Don’t forget I’ve been reviewing tens of Asus laptops over the last years, and don’t forget that my single knit with this Chromebook is with the poor-quality panel, the kind I’ve experienced countless times in the past and the kind I cannot accept in a mid-tier Chromebook launched in late-2019.